 “Local hospital” was # 6 on the list, but other organizations that made the top 25 included St. Jude’s, Health Care Services Corp (a patient-owned insurance company), the Mayo Clinic, United Health Group, Atlantic Health Services, and Children’s Health Care of Atlanta.

-While many jokes have been made about college grads who end up at Starbucks because they cannot find positions in their fields, Starbucks is pretty high on the list of desirable companies for whom to work.
+While many jokes have been made about Millennials who end up at Starbucks because they cannot find positions in their fields, Starbucks is pretty high on the list of desirable companies for whom to work.
 Other top retailers included Abercrombie and Fitch and Hershey.

 Some Millennials appear to want to “clean up” the situation and be a part of finding the balance between security and privacy, while others appear to be genuinely concerned for public safety.